shellradi/labs-/cyptography/hashing_crypto101.md

 #### What is the output size in bytes of the MD5 hash function?

+**walkthrough**

+MD5 processes a variable-length message into a fixed-length output of 128 bits.

+128 bit= 16 bytes

  ` ans: 16`

  #### Can you avoid hash collisions?
 (Yea/Nay)